 Hook ‘em Horns

 Douglas joined the faculty of the Butler School of Music at the University of Texas at Austin in 2019 as Principal Conductor of the Butler Opera Center.
+He was promoted to Associate Professor of Practice in Conducting and Opera in 2024.

 Check out Douglas on the the Butler School website >